St Mary's Church, Harrow on the Hill: History

 A proposal in 1893 to build an organ at the south side of the chancel was abandoned when three Norman windows were uncovered, still showing decoration on the splays.
 The T.C.Lewis Company was commissioned to build a three manual organ which was completed in 1900.
 In 1932, Henry Willis & Co added new stops on the Great and Swell division.
 In 1970, Rushworth & Dreaper rebuilt the organ.
 B.C.Shepard of London electrified the stop action and Great/Swell organ division in 1991 and 1994.
 The Lewis console was modernised by David Wells of Liverpool in 1998.

 The chancel roof, which had been renewed in the 18th century, was decorated in 1972 by Campbell Smith & Co.

 There are thirteen ancient brasses in the church, mostly badly mutilated.
 The cope, to be seen in the North transept, was made for the 900th anniversary of the laying of the foundation stone, and the embroidered designs on this were copied from the mutilated brass of John Byrkhede in the chancel.

 The brass to John Lyon, founder of Harrow School, and his wife, Joan, is on the wall of the nave, near his grave by the lectern.
 It has an interesting inscription in English.
 The gravestone on the floor, with a Latin inscription, was laid in 1875.

 Lord Byron was a frequent visitor as a schoolboy from Harrow school, from 1801 to 1805, and he sat dreaming by "his favourite tombstone" (the "Peachey Tomb"), as recorded in "Lines Written beneath an Elm in the Churchyard of Harrow", which is reproduced on a memorial in front of the Peachey Tomb, erected by the son of one of Byron's school friends in 1905.
 The Elm burnt down sometime prior to 1935.
 Byron's daughter Allegra Byron (by Clair Clairmont) is buried in an unmarked grave outside, very near to the south porch.

 The old door into the north porch used to be on the south side and was moved to its present position by Gilbert Scott for better protection.
 The font, of Purbeck marble, and the chest in the north transept, like this door have been in use since 1200 – or even earlier.
-The pulpit is a good example of late 17th century woodcarving.
+The pulpit is a good example of late 17th century woodcarving, placed in the church in 1708.

-There are ten bells in the tower, the two smallest commemorating Queen Elizabeth II's Silver Jubilee.
+There are ten bells in the tower.
+The two smallest commemorate Queen Elizabeth II's Silver Jubilee and were founded by the Whitechapel Bell Foundry.
+The oldest was founded in 1654 by William Whitmore, and the second oldest in 1683 by William I Eldridge.
+The remaining six were founded in 1960 by John Taylor & Co Ltd.